Raster image processor

 A raster image processor (RIP) is a component used in a printing system which produces a raster image also known as a bitmap.
 Such a bitmap is used by a later stage of the printing system to produce the printed output.
-The input may be a page description in a high-level page description language such as PostScript, PDF, or XPS.
+The input may be a page description in a high-level page description language such as PostScript, PDF, or XPS, including raster and/or vector graphics.
 The input can also be or include bitmaps of higher or lower resolution than the output device, which the RIP resizes using an image scaling algorithm.

-Originally a RIP was a rack of electronic hardware which received the page description via some interface (e.g. RS-232) and generated a "hardware bitmap output" which was used to enable or disable each pixel on a real-time output device such as an optical film recorder, computer to film, or computer to plate.
+Originally a RIP was a rack of electronic hardware which received the page description via some interface (e.g. RS-232) and generated a "hardware bitmap output" which was used to enable or disable each pixel on a real-time output device such as a laser printer, an optical film recorder, computer to film, or computer to plate.

 A RIP can be implemented as a software module on a general-purpose computer, or as a firmware program executed on a microprocessor inside a printer.
 For high-end typesetting, standalone hardware RIPs are sometimes used.
 Ghostscript, GhostPCL, and ColorBurst's Overdrive (for macOS) are examples of software RIPs.
 Every PostScript printer contains a RIP in its firmware.
 The RIP chip in a laser printer sends its raster image output to the laser.

 Earlier RIPs retained backward compatibility with phototypesetters/photosetters, so they supported the older languages.
 So, for example, Linotype RIPs supported CORA (RIP30).